-- 1 Follow the procedure in before working inside your computer.
+- 1. Follow the procedure in before working inside your computer.

-- 2 Remove the SD memory card.
+- 2. Remove the SD memory card.

-- 3 Remove the base cover.
+- 3. Remove the base cover.

-- 4 Disconnect the battery cable.
+- 4. Disconnect the battery cable.

-- 5 Remove the speakers.
+- 5. Remove the speakers.

-- 1 Peel off the tape [1] and unroute the wireless antennae cables from the routing guides on the battery [2]. - NOTE: The cables for the wireless antennas are routed over the plastic bracket at the top left corner and within the routing channels along the left and bottom side of the battery.
+- 1. Peel off the tape [1] and unroute the wireless antennae cables from the routing guides on the battery [2]. - NOTE: The cables for the wireless antennas are routed over the plastic bracket at the top left corner and within the routing channels along the left and bottom side of the battery.
 As a result, technicians must be careful when unrouting the antenna cables from their routing guides while they are still attached to the wireless card.
 If there is difficulty in unrouting the antenna cables from their routing channels, remove the WLAN card from the computer to create space to unroute the cables.

-- 2 Remove the single (M1.6x4.5) screw [1] and four (M2x3) screws that secure the battery to the chassis. - 3 Lift and remove the battery off the computer [2].
+- 2. Remove the single (M1.6x4.5) screw [1] in highlighted in red circle and four (M2x3) screws highlighted in yellow color that secure the battery to the chassis. - 3.
+Lift and remove the battery off the computer [2].